m-rau5/country_guesser/README.md

-# country_guesser
+# Country Guesser
-A Country Guesser game inspired by the game globle-game.com
+A Country Guesser game made in C, inspired by the game globle-game.com with mechanics simiar to those of the popular game “Wordle”.